-This is everything you need to know about Google's Soli chip, including what it is, how it works and what it does in the new Pixel 4 and Pixel 4 XL phones.
+This is everything you need to know about Google's Soli chip, including what it is, how it works and what it does in Google's devices.

 What is Google's Soli chip?

 Google's Soli is a purpose-built chip to track your motion on a microscopic scale.
 It uses miniature radar for real-time motion tracking of the human hand; it's able to track sub-millimetre motion at high speeds with great accuracy.

 The Soli chip measures just 8 x 10mm and it incorporates the sensor and antenna array into a single device, meaning it can be used in even the smallest wearables.
 It has no moving parts, consumes very little energy, isn't affected by light conditions and works through most materials making it a pretty exciting bit of technology.

 In tandem with the chip, Google ATAP is developing a language for interacting with devices using gestures.
 Devices equipped with a Soli chip can then use a universal set of gestures.
 Google calls these Virtual Tool Gestures and they involve things like pressing an invisible button between your thumb and index finger or turning a dial by rubbing your thumb and index finger together.